Bevacizumab: Biosimilars

 In July 2014, two pharming companies, PlantForm and PharmaPraxis, announced plans to commercialize a biosimilar version of bevacizumab made using a tobacco expression system in collaboration with the Fraunhofer Center for Molecular Biology.

 In September 2017, the US FDA approved Amgen's biosimilar (generic name bevacizumab-awwb, product name Mvasi) for six cancer indications.

-In January 2018, Mvasi was approved for use in the European Union.
+In January 2018, Mvasi was authorized for use in the European Union.

-In February 2019, Zirabev was approved for use in the European Union.
+In February 2019, Zirabev was authorized for use in the European Union.
 Zirabev was approved for medical use in the United States in June 2019, and in Australia in November 2019.

-In June 2020, Mvasi was approved for medical use in Australia.
+In June 2020, Mvasi was authorized for medical use in Australia.

-In August 2020, Aybintio was approved for use in the European Union.
+In August 2020, Aybintio was authorized for use in the European Union.

-In September 2020, Equidacent was approved for use in the European Union.
+In September 2020, Equidacent was authorized for use in the European Union.

-On 28 January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Alymsys, intended for the treatment of carcinoma of the colon or rectum, breast cancer, non-small cell lung cancer, renal cell cancer, epithelial ovarian, fallopian tube or primary peritoneal cancer, and carcinoma of the cervix.
-Alymsys was approved for medical use in the European Union in March 2021.
+In January 2021, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Alymsys, intended for the treatment of carcinoma of the colon or rectum, breast cancer, non-small cell lung cancer, renal cell cancer, epithelial ovarian, fallopian tube or primary peritoneal cancer, and carcinoma of the cervix.
+Alymsys was authorized for medical use in the European Union in March 2021.

-In January 2021, Onbevzi was approved for medical use in the European Union.
+In January 2021, Onbevzi was authorized for medical use in the European Union.

-In June 2019, and June 2021, Zirabev was approved for medical use in Canada.
+In June 2019, and June 2021, Zirabev was authorized for medical use in Canada.

-Oyavas was approved for medical use in the European Union in March 2021.
+Oyavas was authorized for medical use in the European Union in March 2021.

-Abevmy was approved for medical use in the European Union in April 2021, and in Australia in September 2021.
+Abevmy was authorized for medical use in the European Union in April 2021, and in Australia in September 2021.

-In September 2021, Bambevi was approved for medical use in Canada.
+In September 2021, Bambevi was authorized for medical use in Canada.

-Bevacip and Bevaciptin were approved for medical use in Australia in November 2021.
+Bevacip and Bevaciptin were authorized for medical use in Australia in November 2021.

-In November 2021, Abevmy and Aybintio were approved for medical use in Canada.
+In November 2021, Abevmy and Aybintio were authorized for medical use in Canada.

 In April 2022, bevacizumab-maly (Alymsys) was approved for medical use in the United States.

-In August 2022, Vegzelma was approved for medical use in the European Union.
+In August 2022, Vegzelma was authorized for medical use in the European Union.

 In September 2022, bevacizumab-adcd (Vegzelma) was approved for medical use in the United States.

+In June 2023, Enzene Biosciences launched its bevacizumab biosimilar in India.

+Bevacizumab-tnjn (Avzivi) was approved for medical use in the United States in December 2023.

+In May 2024, the CHMP adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Avzivi, intended for the treatment of carcinoma of the colon or rectum, breast cancer, non-small cell lung cancer, renal cell cancer, epithelial ovarian, fallopian tube or primary peritoneal cancer and carcinoma of the cervix.
+The applicant for this medicinal product is FGK Representative Service GmbH.
+Avzivi was authorized for medical use in the European Union in July 2024.

+In April 2025, bevacizumab-nwgd (Jobevne) was approved for medical use in the United States.